aiko-isnt-ded/dna_sequence_alignment/README.md

 - Input the **scoring parameters**: match score, mismatch penalty, and gap penalty

 The program will return the `aligned sequences`, `score`, `computation time` and `heatmap`.

+## Usage jupyter-notebook
+For personal use, we recommend running the .py file.
+This notebook was created mainly to visualize the 40+ graphs easily, without saving all images to a folder.

     ><(((('>